kevinhongzl/airbnb-de-project/README.md

 ### Cloud ELT using Google Cloud Platform (GCP)
 1. Git clone this repo.
-2. Create a project `<your-project>` and a service-account and download the key file into the directory `credential/` and rename it to `application_default_credentials.json`
+2. Create a project `<your-project>` and a service account.
+Grant your service account the following two roles: `BigQuery Admin` and `Storage Admin`.
+3. Download the service account key file into the directory `credentials/` and rename it to `application_default_credentials.json`
     * See [here]() for more details about setting up GCP project and credentials.
-3. Run docker compose:
+4. In your shell, set the following environment variables and run docker compose:
 ```shell
 $> export TF_VAR_PROJECT=<your-project>
 $> export TF_VAR_BUCKET_NAME=<your-bucket-name>
 $> export TF_VAR_DATASET_ID=<your-dataset-id>
 $> docker compose up
 ```
-4. Access `localhost:8080` with your browser and login Airflow with `admin:admin`
+5. Access `localhost:8080` with your browser and login Airflow with `admin:admin`
-5. Click the toggle of `gcp-elt` to activate the dag
+6. Click the toggle of `gcp-elt` to activate the dag

 > [!NOTE]
 > The bucket `<your-bucket-name>` and the dataset `<your-dataset-id>` will be created as the pipeline runs.
 You don't need to create them manually.